 What size bench do I need for my dining table?

-Bench sizing needs two realities: fit under the table (tuck clearance) and per-person width.
+Bench sizing depends on two things: fit under the table (tuck clearance) and per-person width.
 Use these evidence-based ergonomic anchors:

 - Recommended bench depth: 14–16"